knusbaum/robby/README.md

 }
 ```

 That's it.
-Robby will find that `urlprefix-`, and route any incoming web requests with header `Host: example.com` to wherever nomad hosts that service.
+Robby will find that `urlprefix-`, and route any incoming web requests with header `Host: example.com` to wherever Nomad hosts that service.
 Robby keeps up to date with Nomad, and will correctly route as your service moves around the cluster.

 Wildcards also work.
 You can set your `urlprefix-` to, e.g. `"urlprefix-*example.com"` to route `example.com` and any subdomains to that service.

-The `urlprefix-` is meant to be compatible with (fabio)[https://github.com/fabiolb/fabio] but only a subset (host matching) is implemented currently.
+The `urlprefix-` is meant to be compatible with [fabio](https://github.com/fabiolb/fabio) but only a subset (host matching) is implemented currently.

+## Config
+Robby looks for `/etc/robby.yml` for configuration.
+There's a sample config called `robby.yml` in this repo.
+If no config is present, robby uses the default listening ip and port of `0.0.0.0:9001`